Heating & Air

-If you think it may be time to replace your air conditioner or furnace, schedule a FREE in-home consultation and we’ll send out one of our authorized HVAC installers to give you an estimate on the cost of installing a new furnace or air conditioning unit.
+If you think it may be time to replace your old heating and air conditioning unit, schedule a FREE in-home consultation with Home Depot and we’ll send one of our authorized heating and cooling contractors to give you an estimate on the cost of installing a new furnace or air conditioner.

-Whenever you need to replace your HVAC unit and get a new unit installed, The Home Depot won’t leave you out in the cold.
+Whenever you need to replace your old heater or air conditioner with a new one, The Home Depot won’t leave you out in the cold.
 We offer credit and extended service agreements for 5, 10 or 12 years that help you handle the cost of a new furnace or air conditioner.

 The Home Depot Credit Options